oemof/tespy/doc/first_steps.rst

  * a fluid vector (fluid)

 .. note::

     There are more specification options available.
-Please refer to the :ref:`connections section <using_tespy_connections_label>` in the TESPy
-    modules chapter for detailed information.
-The specification options are stated in the connection's
+Please refer to the :ref:`connections section <using_tespy_connections_label>` in the TESPy modules chapter for detailed information.
+The specification options are stated in the
-    :py:class:`class documentation <tespy.connections.connection>`, too.
+    connection :py:class:`class documentation <tespy.connections.connection>`.

 In the example case, we just set inlet and outlet temperature of the system, as well as the inlet pressure.
 The pressure losses in the pipes, the consumer and